 In comparison, PC laptops vary greatly in weight depending on the brand, model, and specifications.
 While some may be lighter than Mac laptops, others may be heavier due to different material choices or larger components.

 It's important to note that both Mac and PC laptops offer a range of options in terms of weight, so it ultimately comes down to personal preference and specific needs when choosing between the two.
-By considering all factors mentioned above, you can find the perfect laptop that meets your requirements.
+By considering all the factors mentioned above, you can find the perfect laptop that meets your requirements.
 Whether it's for work, travel, or leisure, a well-chosen laptop can enhance your productivity and improve your overall experience.

 Best Light Weight Laptops On The Market